-McCutchen said that parents will have flexibility when completing the process.
+Cagle said that parents will have flexibility when completing the process.

-“We will have an app and they will be able to use their phone, tablet or their home computer to complete the registration process,” McCutchen said.
+“We will have an app and they will be able to use their phone, tablet or their home computer to complete the registration process,” Cagle said.
 “If they don’t have access to technology we will have kiosks or a computer lab set up at the school for them to be able to come in and complete the process there.
 The first year we will have paper and pencil forms available as well.
 We will make sure that everyone can access it.”

 Kyle Jones, Florence 1 Schools Director of Technology, said that offering online registration takes away the inconvenience of parents having to visit the school at a set date and time simply to fill out paperwork.

 “For the 2019-2020 school year we are excited that parents in Florence 1 Schools will be able to register students whenever and wherever is convenient for them during the registration window,” Jones said.
 “By letting parents use multiple platforms, it will hopefully be a more pleasurable and less time-consuming registration experience.”